cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     if ack != nil {
         // NOTE: Synchronous ack.
         writeAcknowledgement(packet.destChannel,packet.sequence,ack)
-    } else {
-        // NOTE No ack || Asynchronous ack.
-        // ack is nil and will be written asynchronously, so we store the full packet in the private store storedPacket[packet.destChannel,packet.sequence]=packet
     }

     // Provable Stores
     // we must set the receipt so it can be verified on the other side
     // it's the sentinel success receipt: []byte{0x01}